Taking steps daily on our journey towards freedom

 We now find ourselves in Chol haMoed Pesach – the intermediate days of Passover, the middle days of this ongoing eight-day holiday.
 After a gruelling week of preparation and a very energetic first two festival days, we are all physically spent, ready to relax and enjoy the rest of the week to come.

 Still for many people the joy of the festival and that sense of momentum in our souls remains with us.
 As we each work through own personal exodus during this season.
 Now that we have determined to become free people, naturally there is a new passion to experience and actualize that freedom.
 And to continue this spiritual journey to become more liberated.
 A desire to push forward in this march of freedom still inspiring many of us.

-So who do we do that?
-How do we become freer and more liberated people?
+So how do we do that?
+How do we become more free and more liberated people?

 And how do we satisfy this expansive drive aroused in our souls, while also being amidst an exhaustingly vigorous season?